Explicit points on the Legendre curve: Heights

-Here the dot signifies the intersection pairing on $\EE$.
-This pairing is known to be symmetric and positive definite modulo torsion (e.g., \cite{CoxZucker79}*{1.15}).
-It makes $E(K_d)$ into a lattice in the real vector space $E(K_d)\tensor_\Z\R$.
-(The N\'eron-Tate canonical height is $\log q$ times this height.
-We omit the $\log q$ for simplicity.)
-The ``correction factor'' $D_P.[Q]$ is symmetric in $P$ and $Q$ and depends only on the components through which $[P]$ and $[Q]$ pass at each bad fiber.
-A table of values is given in \cite{CoxZucker79}*{1.19}.
+This pairing is known to be symmetric and positive definite modulo torsion.
+It makes $E(F)$ into a lattice in the real vector space $E(F)\tensor_\Z\R$.
+The N\'eron-Tate canonical height is $\log q$ times this height.

+The ``correction factor'' $D_P.[Q]$ is symmetric in $P$ and $Q$ and depends only on the components through which $[P]$ and $[Q]$ pass at each reducible fiber.
+A table of values is given in \cite[1.19]{CoxZucker79}.